 Sometimes the best designs are the ones that combine different materials and styles in one area.
 The combination of tiles set in opposite directions helps to create visual contrast that heightens the drama of the wall, and therefore the style of the room.

-In this case, matt honed vertical stone veneer is installed above and below a horizontal stripe in a shiny glass tile.
+In this case, mat honed vertical stone veneer is installed above and below a horizontal stripe in a shiny glass tile.
 The contrast of directions, textures and shapes is extremely compelling and creates a dramatic accent wall.

-4. Textures and Shade
+4. Textures and Light

 There are many things that make this fireplace design compelling and unique.
 The offset firebox has a contemporary vibe, as does the solid white color of the stone veneer.